Updated: Feb 13

 Stir constantly with a wooden spoon in a figure 8 motion for even cooking.

-For Cajun cooking you want a dark roux, about the color of milk chocolate.
-Be patient, this can take some time and should be stirred frequently or constantly.
-This will take 20-30 minutes but don't go by the time, go by the color and aroma - it should have a nutty smell.
+For Cajun cooking you want a dark roux, about the color of caramel.
+Be patient, this can take some time a should be stirred frequently or constantly.
+This will take about 30 minutes but don't judge by the time, go by the color and aroma - it should have a nutty smell.

 The Holy Trinity of Cajun cooking consists of onions, celery and bell peppers and is the base for several dishes in Cajun cooking.
-Rozie's RelSa's contain leek and celery so we thought we would saute some green pepper with it and give it a try shaving off a couple of steps and adding flavor and heat.
-It worked!
+Rozie's RelSa's contain leek and celery so we're adding some green pepper to the saute.
+Using RelSa saves some chopping and dicing along with extra flavor and heat

-Add the roux to the Holy Trinity pot, heat.
-Add the chicken stock in 1 cup increments.
-Add the shredded chicken and finally the frozen okra which will thicken the gumbo a bit more, add more stock if needed.
+Add the shredded chicken and finally the frozen okra which will thicken the gumbo a bit more, simmer until okra is warmed.

-Plate rice, pour gumbo over rice and sprinkle with scallions or parsley.
+Plate rice, pour your gumbo over and sprinkle with some parsley.